 Crash Course: Are We Headed for an Autonomous Utopia or Driverless Dystopia?

 Quite a few interesting projects and possibilities in this article.
 More positive than the title might indicate.
 I’ll be having a look at the Blueprint for Autonomous Urbanism it mentions.

 “The blueprint is for building the safer future streets that cities need, where speeding is no longer an option, where cars are designed to yield and stop for pedestrians and bicyclists by default, and where people are free to cross the streets where it makes sense, rather than trek a mile to the nearest stoplight,”

 Tim O’Reilly’s WTF?
 A book that tells us how to keep the technology baby and throw out the Big Tech bathwater

 Back in No.9 I included a quite negative article about O’Reilly’s book.
 An opinion I tend to share (not having read the book though), based on his past writings.
-I’m including this much more positive view by Cory Doctorow because he tends to be critical of many things so his positivity is somewhat surprising and drew my attention.
+I’m including this much more positive view by Cory Doctorow because he tends to be critical of many things so I’m giving some weight to his opinion here.